 A 2019 report has shown that in type 1 diabetics, the absence of breakfast was associated with higher HbA1c results.

 What Can Diabetics Eat for Breakfast?

-Now, once we are clear with breakfast-skipping downsides, we can look for the best breakfast type.
+Once we are clear with breakfast-skipping downsides, we can look for the best breakfast type.

-Numerous studies have proven that starting a morning with a large meal, rich in protein and fat and low in carbs will help diabetics to improve blood glucose control later in the day.
+Numerous studies have proven that starting a morning with a large meal, rich in protein and fat and low in carbs, will help diabetics to improve blood glucose control later in the day.

 Here Are Some Ideas for Your Low-carb Breakfast:

 - Fruit salad – your salad may include various fruits allowed for diabetics: apples, cherries, plums, kiwi, some strawberries, various berries, etc. You can use low-fat yogurt as a “sauce” for such a salad.
 You are trying to avoid overripe bananas and grapes.
 In small amounts, any nuts – walnuts, peanuts, cashews, hazelnuts, almonds, or pistachios, can be added to fruit salad.
 Their glycemic index is low, but their calorie content is relatively high.

 - Cottage cheese with fruit – Cottage cheese is a fairly popular product.
 It is made from different types of milk (mostly cow and goat milk).
 It is an excellent source of protein, with about 18 grams per 100 g.
 Fat content varies from 1 to 18 g per 100 g, depending on the product.
 It also contains A, B, and D vitamins and essential minerals like calcium.

 Here are some options for combining fruit with cottage cheese: sliced or whipped bananas; berries – blueberries, strawberries, raspberries, blackberries; melon; fresh or canned peach, apple pieces, or whipped apple – all these combinations are a great addition to your diabetic breakfast.